wix/stylable/packages/cli/README.md

     postcss: Postcss;
 }
 ```
-> Codemod id's should be namespaced properly to avoid collision.
+> Codemod ids should be namespaced to avoid collision.

 #### Basic codemod example